jpancoast-kenzan/spinnaker-terraform/docs/GCP.md

     * json >= 2.0.9
     * docopt >= 0.6.2
   * You may need to install pip.
 Please consult pip install instructions specific to your OS.
-* generate an ssh key.
-This should not be your default ssh key.
-* Look at ./gcp/terraform.tfvars and change anything you think might need changing (region, zone, network_cidr, credentials_file, and project).
+* Look at ./gcp/terraform.tfvars and change anything you think might need changing (region, zone, network_cidr, credentials_file, project, etc.).
 If these variables are not set you will be prompted for them when you run terraform.
 These can also be set via the install_spinnaker.sh command line.
   * Required:
-    * Set ssh_private_key_location to the filesystem location of the ssh private key you created.
+    * Set ssh_private_key_location to the filesystem location of the ssh private key associated with your GCP account.
     * Set jenkins_admin_password.
 Due to a bug in terraform this value must be set here or via the install_spinnaker.sh command line.
   * Optional:
     * Set adm_bastion_incoming_cidrs to a comma separated list of CIDRS that need to access these services.
 These are only necessary if you will be accessing the services from locations other than the host that is running terraform.